What you need to do to get goods through customs if you’re using a UK port which uses the Goods Vehicle Movement Service.

 Before the goods arrive at the departure port, you must give the haulier your movement reference numbers from any:

-- import or export declarations
+- import or export declarations for all goods

 - Transport Internationaux Routiers (TIR)